 The name Adam is number 2 in Paris, but the French pronunciation is with the “m” turning into an “n”.
 I haven’t included these types of names in my list, because while they may be popular in France, you would be hard-pressed to get people to pronounce them with a French accent!

 So I have to at this point, add a caveat.
-I’m not trying to discourage you but French boys’ baby names can be more difficult to pronounce for English speakers.
-In general, boys’ names in French end in a consonant, while girl names end in a vowel.
+I’m not trying to discourage you but in French, boys’ names can be more difficult to pronounce for English speakers.
+In general, boys’ names end in a consonant, while girl names end in a vowel.
 If you look at my list of French girl names, almost every single one ends with an “e”.
 (This is not on purpose, those are just the names I picked!)

 But because the girls’ names end with a vowel, the last syllable is pronounced in both English and French.
 For boys’ names, we pronounce the last letter in English, but in French, it is very subtle.